Abhishekpandve/Airlines-Data-Analysis/README1.md

 3. Execute the Jupyter Notebook or Python scripts to run the analysis.
 4. Explore the project, gain insights, and consider ways to apply the findings in the real-world aviation business.

-## Contributing

-We welcome contributions to this project.
-If you have ideas for improvements, new analyses, or additional features, please follow our [contribution guidelines](CONTRIBUTING.md).

-## Acknowledgement
-1. FIAZBHK over Kaggle for providing this dataset: https://www.kaggle.com/datasets/fiazbhk/airline-data-analysis
-2. prashantverma13 over Kaggle for this amazing notebook: https://www.kaggle.com/code/prashantverma13/airline-data-analysis-using-sql